eea/eea.eurostat.api.fme/doc/help/src/reader-parameters.md

 Once you've set up the webconnection.
 Click on "OK".

+### Choosing a Dataflow:
 To select a dataflow navigating through the folders to the desired dataflow.
 Only 1 dataset can be chosen at a time.

 ![DataBrowser.png](./Images/DataBrowser.png)

 Select a dataset and click on "ok".

+You can use the Search function to quickly navigate to a dataflow you know the name of.

 ## Optional extra Parameters